mozilla-mobile/firefox-ios/README.md

 This branch is for mainline development that will ship in *v11.0*.

-This branch only works with Xcode 9.2 and supports iOS 10, and 11.
+This branch only works with Xcode 9.3 and supports iOS 10, and 11.

-This branch is written in Swift 3.2.
+This branch is written in Swift 4

 Please make sure you aim your pull requests in the right direction.

-For bug fixes and features for the upcoming v8.0 release, please see the *v8.x* branch.
+For bug fixes and features for the upcoming v12.0 release, please see the *v12.x* branch.
+(Which may not exist yet)

 Getting involved
 ----------------